 Here's a few ideas for mood-lifting, stress-reducing, germ-killing essential oil blends for your homemade soap recipes.

 25 drops each lavender and lemon essential oils

-25 drops peppermint, 15 drops orange, 5 drops eucalyptus OR lemongrass, 1 drop each rose geranium and ylang ylang
+25 drops peppermint, 15 drops orange, 5 drops eucalyptus OR lemongrass, 1 drop each geranium and ylang ylang

 30 drops lavender, 10 drops orange, 5 drops cinnamon OR clove

 Caution: this blend may irritate sensitive skin